Continuous-Space Roadmap Generation for Mobile Robot Fleets with Distance Constraints and Geometry-Aware Discretization: Introduction

 \section{Introduction}

-The growing complexity and dynamics of modern intralogistics have intensified interest in mobile robot systems for material transport \cite{zuzek_simulation-based_2023}.
-Such systems can enhance transport efficiency, reduce operational costs, and adapt flexibly to layout changes and fluctuating transport demand \cite{sabattini_technological_2013}.
-Achieving high system throughput and efficient fleet coordination depends not only on the fleet management system but also fundamentally on the design of the underlying roadmap \cite{zuzek_simulation-based_2023}.
-A roadmap is a graph-based representation of the free space, where nodes denote discrete physical positions and edges represent feasible connections.
-In this work, edges are assumed to be straight, and the term \textit{mobile robot} encompasses both Automated Guided Vehicles (AGVs) and Autonomous Mobile Robots (AMRs), which are capable of following such virtual roadmaps.
+The growing complexity of modern intralogistics has intensified interest in mobile robot systems for material transport~\cite{zuzek_simulation-based_2023}.
+Such systems can enhance transport efficiency, reduce costs, and adapt flexibly to environmental changes and fluctuating transport demand~\cite{sabattini_technological_2013}.
+Achieving high system throughput and preventing congestion and deadlocks depends not only on the fleet management system but also fundamentally on the design of the underlying roadmap~\cite{zuzek_simulation-based_2023}.
+A \textit{roadmap} is a graph-based representation of the navigable space, where nodes denote discrete waypoints and edges represent feasible straight-line connections.
+In this work, \textit{mobile robot} encompasses both automated guided vehicles~(AGVs) and autonomous mobile robots~(AMRs) capable of following virtual roadmaps.

-Roadmap design for mobile robot fleets involves a fundamental trade-off between redundancy and complexity.
-Redundancy, defined as the availability of alternative paths, enables robust coordination and reduces the risk of delays and deadlocks.
-In contrast, complexity, determined by the number of nodes and edges, affects the query efficiency of routing algorithms and can cause severe performance degradation in large-scale systems \cite{henkel_gsrm_2024}.
-Beyond this trade-off, routing efficiency, evaluated by the travel distance of the robots between stations, is a decisive factor for system throughput.
-Practical designs also impose minimum distance constraints for nodes and edges to ensure an efficient utilization of the roadmap.
+Roadmap design involves a fundamental trade-off between redundancy and complexity. \textit{Redundancy}, defined as the number of alternative paths between station interaction points, enables robust coordination by reducing the risk of congestion and deadlocks, and is strongly linked to efficient free-space utilization. \textit{Complexity}, determined by the number of nodes and edges and their geometric relations, affects the computational expense of path planning and can cause severe performance degradation in large-scale systems~\cite{henkel_gsrm_2024}.
+A well-designed roadmap therefore maximizes redundancy with short path connections while minimizing structural complexity.

-Despite their importance, roadmaps in industrial practice are still predominantly generated manually by domain experts due to the complexity and variability of real-world systems \cite{petrovic_improving_2023}.
-This manual process is time-consuming, costly and often leads to suboptimal solutions \cite{sabattini_technological_2013, digani_automatic_2014}.
-As a result, frequent adaptation of roadmaps to dynamic changes in layout or transport demand remains largely impractical, limiting system flexibility.
-Therefore, automated roadmap generation is essential to exploit the full potential of mobile robot fleets, enabling fast, data-driven adjustments while minimizing human intervention.
+Despite their importance, roadmaps in industrial practice are still predominantly generated manually, a process that is time-consuming, costly, and often suboptimal~\cite{sabattini_technological_2013, digani_automatic_2014, petrovic_improving_2023}.
+Automated roadmap generation is accordingly essential to enable fast, data-driven adaptation to changing environments and transport demand.